beca-g/CV/README.md

 ## Background & Motivation

-I am a recent graduate of Makers Academy, with a background in Fashion.

-What initially led me to fashion was the creative platform in a high-pressure environment, where ideas flourish and problems are solved and programming is the epicentre of that environment.
-I can utilise my skills and keen work ethic obtained in my previous life, and apply it to the exciting world of tech, where everything can change because of a line of code.
+I am a passionate, highly driven software developer and a recent graduate of Makers Academy.
+With a wealth of experience in high-pressure environments, the fashion industry gave me a creative platform where my ideas could flourish and programming was the epicentre of that domain.
+Keen to utilise my skills in a more challenging way I decided to pursue coding and a path of life long learning.
+Now applying my keen work ethic obtained in my previous life to the exciting world of tech, where everything can change because of a line of code.

 ## Projects